Affairs and jealousy - The green eyed monster

 There are as many reasons why people have affairs but usually an affair is a sign that something needs to change.

-Affairs aren’t always about sex - but they are always about a breach of trust between you and your partner.
+Having an affair isn’t always about sex - but they are always about a breach of trust between you and your partner.
 Trust is essential in any relationship, and it's something we often take for granted, so finding out your partner has had an affair is not only very upsetting, it's often a huge shock.

 If you're the one who has had an affair then you'll need to work hard at reassuring your partner they can trust you again.
 If it's your partner who has had the affair you may feel insecure and jealous for a long time.